Bilingual Aide Job Description Policy Number and Last Update (01.04.08/05-2016)

 Responsible To: Hired by the Partnership Agency's Director; Reports to and is supervised by the Partnership Agency's Director.

-As part of the education team, under the general direction of the Partnership Agency's Director, with support from the Teacher, the Teacher Assistant translates for children who are monolingual in Spanish, helps plan and participates in classroom, playground, and field trip activities.
+As part of the education team, under the general direction of the Partnership Agency's Director, with support from the Teacher and teacher assistant, the bilingual aide translates for children who are monolingual in Spanish, helps plan and participates in classroom, playground, and field trip activities.
 These activities are designed to foster or enhance all areas of the child's development.

 Qualifications and Requirements: